Sanegv/Sawoca/README.md

 ## Installation

 Simply use the `make` command.
-The executable will be created in `builds`.
+The executable will be created as `build/swc`.

 ## todo

+### immediate improvements

+- fix itneractive mode
+- fix name tokens
+- generate doc

+### general ideas

 - unit tests (oof)
 - improve error higlighting
 - **add functions**
 - **add other types**
+    - int
+    - bool

 ## See also